redox-os/website/content/faq.en.md

 #### True modularity

-You can modify/change many system components without a system restart, similar to [livepatching].
+You can modify/change many system components without a system restart, similar to but safer than [livepatching].

 [livepatching]: https://en.wikipedia.org/wiki/Kpatch